bradymholt/cron-expression-descriptor/README.md

 ### CurrentUICulture

-If you are targeting a platform that [supports .NET Standard >= 2.0](https://github.com/dotnet/standard/blob/master/docs/versions.md),  [Thread.CurrentUICulture](https://msdn.microsoft.com/en-us/library/system.threading.thread.currentuiculture(v=vs.110).aspx) is supported for determining the default locale so the following will work:
+If you are targeting a platform that [supports .NET Standard >= 2.0](https://github.com/dotnet/standard/blob/master/docs/versions.md),  [Thread.CurrentUICulture](https://msdn.microsoft.com/en-us/library/system.threading.thread.currentuiculture(v=vs.110).aspx) is supported for determining the default locale, without explicitly passing it in with the `Locale` option, so the following will work:

 ```csharp
 CultureInfo myCultureInfo = new CultureInfo("it-IT");